ARM-software/CMSIS_6/CMSIS/DoxyGen/Toolbox/src/mainpage.md

 The diagram below provides an overview of the **build information** used by the CMSIS-Toolbox.

 ![Overview of Project Definition](./images/csolution-overview.png)

-### Benefits

-- Flexible CLI tools that can be used stand-alone or integrated into [VS Code](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack) or DevOps systems for Continuous Integration (CI).
-- Stand-alone tools that are available for all host platforms (Windows, Mac, Linux) and flexible deployable.
-- [Software Packs](https://www.keil.arm.com/packs/) simplify tool setup with `device:` or `board:` selection and project creation with access to reusable software components.
-- Organize solutions with projects that are independently managed simplifies a wide range of use cases including  multi-processor applications or unit testing.
-- Provisions for product lifecycle management (PLM) with versioned software packs that are easy to update and management for configuration files.
-- Software layers enable code reuse across similar applications with a pre-configured set of source files and software components.
-- Multiple hardware targets allow application deployment to different hardware (test board, production hardware, virtual hardware, etc.).
-- Multiple build types support software testing and verification (debug build, test build, release build, ect.).

 ## Software Pack Creation